← Back to blog

 • Speed: 2-4 seconds

-• File size limit: No obvious limit
+• File size limit: No obvious limit in our testing

-• Privacy: Files uploaded to German servers
+• Privacy: Files uploaded to servers hosted in Germany

-• Signup: No
+• Signup: Not required

 • Quality: Good